Pur1st2EpicONE/Chronos/README.md

 - **Storage** — the persistent data layer and source of truth (PostgreSQL).
   Stores notifications, recipients, statuses, and timestamps.
 Implements transactional updates, recovery queries and cleanup logic based on retention rules.
 All critical state transitions ultimately pass through storage.

+- **Notifier** — the delivery adapter layer for outbound notifications.
+  Responsible for delivering notifications to external channels.
+Encapsulates all channel-specific protocols, credentials, and transport logic behind a unified interface.

 ![chronos diagram](assets/diagram.png)